revinate/jaxws-spring/README.md

 ## Usage

-This extension comes with a [sample web service application](jaxws-spring-sample) that demonstrates its usage.
+This extension comes with two sample web service applications that demonstrate its usage.

+### WSDL-first sample

+This sample is located in the [jaxws-spring-sample](jaxws-spring-sample) directory.
 The sample application can be started by running the following command in the project root directory:

 ```
-$ ./gradlew bootRun
+$ ./gradlew :jaxws-spring-sample:bootRun
 ```

 The sample application implements a single service with two ports, located at: